diebels727/swallows/README.md

 # Swallows.py

-This implementation runs in O(mn).
+This implementation runs in O(mn) and was written in Python 2.7.

 Run swallows.py and provide a flight path data file.